2.0+ Explained | Proof of Stake & Tokenomics

 We’ve often talked about the possibility of transitioning to another consensus model if and when the advantages became worth it.

 In 2017, this was not the case.
 PoS was still a novel and unproven technology.
-Today, PoS is considered the golden standard for most blockchain networks, with Ethereum’s recent transition to PoS confirming our belief that the time has come to make the transition.
+Today, PoS is considered the golden standard for most blockchain networks, with Ethereum’s successful move to PoS confirming our belief that the time has come to make the transition.

 What is Proof of Stake?